 New York City has had record low case rates, hospitalizations, and deaths recently.
 The Bronx no longer has the highest case rate, but it does have the highest rates of hospitalizations and deaths

 Importantly, the Hispanic/Latino community continues to have the highest rate of cases, hospitalizations, and deaths throughout the city.
 In May, Make the Road released a report on the impact of the pandemic on immigrant communities.
 In a survey of predominantly Latinx individuals, they found that one out of six had lost a family member to COVID-19.
 They also found that while three out of five respondents or someone in their household had been sick since March 1st, less than half had received the needed medical attention.
 This hits home for us in the Bronx, especially now when United Healthcare (UHC) and Montefiore have severed their relationship.
-This change means that an estimated 60,000 individuals, many in the Bronx, will have to find new care providers who are in network - a challenging task even in the best of times, but during a pandemic and with the growth of Montefiore medical services in the Bronx - a near impossibility.
+This change means that an estimated 60,000 individuals, many in the Bronx, will have to find new care providers who are in-network - a challenging task even in the best of times, but during a pandemic and with the growth of Montefiore medical services in the Bronx - a near impossibility.

-Despite being the hardest hit borough early on in the pandemic, the Bronx has been somewhat left behind in the vaccination push.
+Despite being the hardest hit borough early on in the pandemic, the Bronx is behind in the vaccination push.
 As of June 7th, 52% of NYC residents had received one dose and 45% were fully vaccinated.
 However only 43% of Bronx residents had received the first dose and only 36% had been fully vaccinated - the lowest rates amongst the five boroughs.

 While the rollout of vaccines was widely criticized in the beginning for its lack of foresight, improvements have been made.
-In the beginning many residents, especially seniors, struggled navigating the multiple websites used for scheduling or got stuck on hold trying to book an appointment over the phone.
-However, now New Yorkers age 16 and up can walk-in to all city run vaccination sites, and just over 50% of all New Yorkers have been vaccinated.
+In the beginning, many residents, especially seniors, struggled to navigate the multiple websites used for scheduling or got stuck on hold trying to book an appointment over the phone.
+However, now New Yorkers age 16 and up can walk-in to all city-run vaccination sites, and just over 50% of all New Yorkers have been vaccinated.
 The Gothamist did a recent article about areas with the lowest vaccination rates and the neighborhoods we work in are among them.
 Bronx groups are working to help residents get vaccinated.
 Fordham Bedford Housing Corporation has hosted successful vaccine drives in their large affordable-housing complexes at Serviam and West Farms Square.
-In April, Part of the Solution (POTS) hosted a vaccination bus on Webster Ave and was able to vaccinate 350 Bronxites in two days.
+In April, Part of the Solution (POTS) hosted the NYC vaccination bus on Webster Ave and was able to vaccinate 350 Bronxites in two days.